mark-knudsen/simple_lemonade_api/README.md

 ## About the assets

-This project has the asset nedded for my lemonade_webshop.
+This project has the asset needed in my lemonade_webshop.
 It contains the images and the webpage gets the images from here.